-The Biostatistics, Bioinformatics and Epidemiology Program (BBE) supplies the statistical and mathematical modeling expertise needed within Fred Hutch’s Vaccine and Infectious Disease Division to accomplish our ambitious objective of eliminating disease and death attributable to infection.
-We are also accelerating research to confront the growing burden of HIV and cancer-related infectious diseases worldwide.
+The Biostatistics, Bioinformatics and Epidemiology Program (BBE) pursues innovative and advanced quantitative science in collaboration with investigators in the Vaccine and Infectious Disease Division and around the globe to accomplish our ambitious objective of eliminating disease and death attributable to infection.
+We drive scientific discovery in statistical, computational and mathematical modeling, along with epidemiologic methods, to confront the burden of HIV, tuberculosis, SARS-CoV-2, malaria, influenza, dengue, Ebola and cancer-related infectious diseases worldwide.

 A hallmark of BBE is the simultaneous pursuit of excellence in both methodological and applied science.
-Researchers frequently develop novel mathematical approaches to better answer scientific questions that continually emerge from ongoing studies within the division.
+Faculty play central roles in interdisciplinary research programs, shaping the scientific direction of these fields and routinely crafting novel quantitative methods to answer complex questions that arise in ongoing studies.

 Want to work in the Biostatistics, Bioinformatics and Epidemiology program?